 A New York Times article reported that new doctors now spend an average of 8 minutes per patient.

 Extended families are a thing of the past and adult children are more likely to live at a distance.

-Chronic illness, disability and aging can stretch the limits of family and community resources.
+Chronic illness, disability and aging can stretch the limits of our family and community resources.

 Faced with a health crisis or significant change in circumstances - where would you turn?

 - When families live at a distance and have a hard time engaging local services or are uncertain about the future.

 - When you are trying to decide what the best options are for an elderly relative, a person with disabilities, or for yourself.

 - When your loved one has been hospitalized, has had a dramatic change in functioning, or is refusing care.

 - When a care crisis triggers old conflicts and disagreements among family members.